wingos80/thesis_notes/1st_read_notes.md

 **From chapter 3:**

 - In this chapter Willem describes a lot of the high level decisions he made during the thesis, such as which algo to choose, how to engineer the rewards (cost function), and compute resource.
-- Willem used a 8Gb Ram laptop with no gpu.
+- Willem used cloud computing since he only had an 8gb ram laptop with no gpu.
 - TD3 was chosen over SAC in the end, **a)** TD3 is deterministic (SAC is stochastic) so less dangerous for flying, **b)** "highly oscillatory actions" of SAC.
 But he notes that the differences between these two algos are otherwise small.

 **From chapter 4:**